silverstripe/silverstripe-framework/docs/en/topics/testing/creating-a-silverstripe-test.md

-#  How To Create a SilverStripe Test
+# Creating a SilverStripe Test

 A unit test class will test the behaviour of one of your `[api:DataObjects]`.
 This simple fragment of `[api:SiteTreeTest]` provides us the basics of creating unit tests.